Manage Scripts

 4. Confirm that you want to deactivate the script.
 A notification appears in the lower right corner of the window when the deactivation is complete.

-5. You can add notes to the script in CXone if you want to explain why you deactivated the script:
+5. You can add notes to the script in CXone Mpower if you want to explain why you deactivated the script:

 2. Select Inactive from the Show drop-down.